Loyola University Chicago

 Graduate Students

 You are considered a graduate student if you are seeking a master's degree or higher.
-The Department of Residence Life offers some graduate student housing.
-However, many graduate students live off campus.
+The Department of Residence Life is currently not offering graduate student housing.
 Residence Life can refer you to off-campus housing resources.

 General Housing Information